raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 };
 {% endhighlight %}

-He has a cup of tea and contemplates his work so far. `finiteIterators` is an iterator over an infinite collection of iterators, each of which uniquely identifies a bus and seat on that bus.
+He has an Espresso Allongé and contemplates his work so far. `finiteIterators` is an iterator over an infinite collection of iterators, each of which uniquely identifies a bus and seat on that bus.
 They look something like this:

 {% highlight javascript %}
 { bus: 0, seat: 0}